 The helmets undergo the most extensive testing programs and, with the exception of their Speedster range, pass all of the US and European safety regulations.
 The Jet series even carry an ACU gold sticker, meaning they’re passed for track use, not something you see on most open face lids.
 All of the helmets are leather lined and retail at between 300-400 Euro ($315-420).

 This is obviously the wild card of the bunch.
-It’s as retro looking as it gets and if you are just ambling along from one organic coffee boutique to the next it will probably do.
-For $50 you even get the goggles!
-Just don’t drop it when you’re balancing your Mocha chocca, decaf latte.
+It’s as retro looking helmet as it gets and if you are just ambling along from one organic coffee boutique to the next it will probably do.
+For just as little as $85 you even get the goggles and mask!
+Just don’t drop it when you’re balancing your Mocha choca, decaf latte.

 Every time you throw a leg over your bike you’re making the call on the suitability of the kit you wear and whether you were born to be wild or born to be mild, at least today you can be safe and look cool.